-- New Creates a new timing SDC file and saves it into the <Project_location>\constraint folder. - When prompted, enter the name of the constraint file. - The file is initially opened in the text editor for user entry. - Import Imports an existing timing SDC file into the Libero SoC project.
-The timing SDC file is copied into the <Project_location>\constraint folder. - Link Creates a link in the project's constraint folder to an existing timing SDC file (located and maintained outside of the Libero SoC project). - Edit with Constraint Editor Opens the Timing Constraints Editor (see Timing Constraints Editor User Guide for details) to modify the SDC file(s) associated with one of the three tools: - Synthesis When selected, the timing SDC file(s) associated with the Synthesis tool is loaded in the constraints editor for editing. - Place and Route When selected, the timing SDC file(s) associated with the Place and Route tool is loaded in the constraints editor for editing. - Timing Verification When selected, the timing SDC file(s) associated with the Timing Verification tool is loaded in the constraints editor for editing. - Check Check the legality of the SDC file(s) associated with one of the three tools described below: - Synthesis The check is performed against the pre-synthesis HDL design. - Place and Route The check is performed against the post-synthesis gate level netlist. - Timing Verification The check is performed against the post-synthesis gate level netlist. - Derive Constraints When clicked, Libero generates a timing SDC file based on user configuration of IP core, components and component SDC.
-It generates the create_clock and create_generated_clock SDC timing constraints.
-This file is named <top_level> derived_constraints.sdc.
-The component SDC and the generated <root>derived_constraint.sdc files are dependent on the IP cores and vary with the device family.
+- Import Imports an existing timing SDC file into the Libero SoC project.
+The timing SDC file is copied into the <Project location>\constraint folder. - Link Creates a link in the project's constraint folder to an existing timing SDC file (located and maintained outside of the Libero SoC project). - Edit Opens the Timing Constraints Editor (see Timing Constraints Editor User Guide for details) to modify the SDC file(s) associated with one of the three tools: - o Synthesis When selected, the timing SDC file(s) associated with the Synthesis tool is loaded in the constraints editor for editing. - o Place and Route When selected, the timing SDC file(s) associated with the Place and Route tool is loaded in the constraints editor for editing. - o Timing Verification When selected, the timing SDC file(s) associated with the Timing Verification tool is loaded in the constraints editor for editing.

+Figure 40 · Timing Constraints Edit Options in Constraint Manager o Timing Verification - The check is performed against the post-synthesis gate level netlist.

+- Check Check the legality of the SDC file(s) associated with one of the three tools described below: - o Synthesis The check is performed against the pre-synthesis HDL design. - o Place and Route The check is performed against the post-synthesis gate level netlist.